-As of year-end 2023 the concentration risk of the Company is limited due to investments guidelines in place.
+As of year-end 2024 the concentration risk of the Company is limited to EUR 156.7 thousand due to investments guidelines in place.

-To limit and monitor the Company's exposure to market risk, several mitigating measures are in place.
+In order to limit and monitor the Company's exposure to market risk, several mitigating measures are in place.